Meet Our Instructors

 Alison Dutka Jones

-Alison Dutka is a native of Wilmington, NC and has called GAFA Studios home for over a decade.
+Alison Dutka Jones is a native of Wilmington, NC and has called GAFA Studios home for two decades.
 Having trained at GAFA for most of her formative years, she is very dedicated and attached to the mission of GAFA Studios.
 She left GAFA in the fall of 2007 to pursue a B.A. in Dance which she accomplished in spring of 2010 from Belhaven University.
-She was offered employment At GAFA immediately following college, and was very honored to be offered the position as a Ballet and Pointe instructor.
+She was offered employment at GAFA immediately following college, and was very honored to be offered the position as a Ballet and Pointe instructor.
 In 2011, Alison was offered an internship position in London, UK for Springs Dance Company.
 The year spent at Springs was one which influenced her teaching methodologies as well as her choreographic processes.
-She returned to GAFA in 2012 and has remained on staff as a Ballet, Pointe, and Contemporary instructor.
-In addition to having a very heavy teaching schedule, Alison is proud to call herself Artistic and Company Director of the junior and senior company at GAFA.
-Also, recently she accepted a short term teaching position at Snipes Academy of Art and Design as their Dance Instructor.
-Beyond the world of teaching Alison has received training in technique and performance all over North Carolina as well in Mississippi, Texas, and New York.
+She returned to GAFA in 2012 and is proud to be GAFA’s Director.
+Beyond the world of teaching Alison has received training in technique and performance in North Carolina as well in Mississippi, Texas, and New York.
 She has toured internationally in England, Scotland, and Canada with Elevate Dance Company, and domestically with Intimation Dance Company and The Story Collective.
-In 2012 she was offered a spot in Kibbutz Dance Company located in northern Israel, as well as Re:Birth Dance company located in South East London in 2011.
+In 2012 she was offered a position in Kibbutz Dance Company apprentice program located in northern Israel, as well as Re:Birth Dance company located in South East London in 2011.
 Dance has always been close to Alison's heart, and she has always loved to share her passion for dance with others whether through teaching or performing.
-She is so proud of all of her students, and is so exceedingly blessed to be a vital part of the GAFA Studios family.
+She is so proud of all of her students, could not ask for a better staff and is so exceedingly blessed to be a vital piece of the GAFA Studios family.
+Outside of the walls of GAFA, Alison enjoys spending time with her husband, Patrick, her family, and little dog, Benedict Cumberbark.

 Mandy Butler attended high school at the University of North Carolina School of the Arts where she began her intensive ballet training.
 She spent summers studying with the American Ballet Theatre in New York City, Boston Ballet, and The Hungarian International Ballet.
 Upon graduating high school she accepted a job offer with the Nashville Ballet where she performed for three years.
 While performing Mandy taught in the ballet school associated with the company and fell in love with teaching children.
 She retired from performing and moved to Wilmington to earn a teaching degree from UNC Wilmington.
 She also graduated with her Masters in Language and Literacy Education.
 She is currently a nanny and teaching at GAFA so she can spend time with her boys, Murphy and Winston.